highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/6_edge-runtime.md

 ## Validation

-Copy/paste the above code snippet into `/app/api/edge-test.ts` and hit the endpoint with `curl` to watch it work.
+Copy/paste the above code snippet into `/app/api/edge-test.ts` and hit the endpoint in your browser or with `curl` to watch it work.

 **Page Router**
 ```bash